Distributed Task Allocation for Multi-Agent Systems: A Submodular Optimization Approach: Task Allocation Problems

+(5) \textbf{Constraints:} The allocation policy $\Pi$ must satisfy the $q$-independence system constraint $\Pi \in \mathcal{S}_q$, where $(\Omega, \mathcal{S}_q)$ forms a $q$-independence system. $\mathcal{S}_q$ encodes resource-feasible, agent-side conflict-free assignments by bounding each agent's cumulative cost and excluding mutually incompatible assignments for the same agent.
+Multiple agents may select the same target, with joint utility captured submodularly~\cite{wu2023predictive}.
+For any feasible $\Pi$, a bounded control input $\mathbf{u}_i(t)$ exists to drive the agent to its assigned target within finite time.

-where the policy $\Pi(t) \subseteq \Omega$, with each element $\pi = (i,j) \in \Pi(t)$ indicates that agent $i$ is allocated to target $j$ at time step $t$.
-In this paper, we focus on an objective function \eqref{ObjFun} that is normalized, non-decreasing, and submodular.
-For instance, in environment monitoring applications, $\mathcal{O}(\cdot)$ may represent the collective coverage area provided by a network of sensors \cite{zhou2022risk}.
-In target tracking scenarios, $\mathcal{O}(\cdot)$ could be constructed using the cumulative Kalman filtering error estimated by the sensors \cite{tzoumas2022robust}.
-For simplicity, $\mathcal{O}(\Pi(t))$ is used to represent the objective function $\mathcal{O}(\Pi(t) \mid \mathbf{x}(t), \, \mathbf{y}(t))$ in subsequent discussions.
+In this paper, we focus on an objective function \eqref{ObjFun} that is assumed to be normalized, non-decreasing, and submodular.
+It may represent performance measures such as total information gain or weighted coverage~\cite{paccagnan2021utility}.
+For simplicity, $O(\Pi)$ is used to represent the objective function $\mathcal{O}(\Pi \mid \mathbf{x}_{0:T-1}, \mathbf{y}_{0:T-1})$ in subsequent discussions.